-1. Ten course sections per year shall be considered a full-time workload, beyond which the assignment of any faculty responsibilities other than instruction shall be considered overload and shall be compensated within the semester in which the overload was incurred.
+1. Ten course sections per year shall be considered a full-time workload, beyond which the assignment of any faculty responsibilities other than

 2. Semester workload for these faculty members may exceed fifteen (15) units, to a maximum of sixteen (16) units, with the faculty member compensated for the additional unit during the semester.
 The faculty member may agree to waive such compensation as trade-off against a lighter workload in another semester.